Frequently Asked Questions

 An impacted party is a community member who is directly or indirectly the target of bias which includes but is not limited to words, actions, and/or illustrations.

 If I submit a report is my identity revealed to the alleged party?

 The identity of the impacted party is kept confidential when possible.
-Depending on the act of bias, your name may revealed to assist with addressing the incident appropriately.
+Depending on the act of bias, your name may be revealed to assist with addressing the incident appropriately.
 You will be notified prior to this disclosure.